guanlanhu/guanlanhu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral Fellow in Nutritional Sciences, Amazing Mom (beginner:), Foody and Hiking Lover
+subtitle: Postdoctoral Fellow in Nutritional Sciences, Amazing Mom of 2 boys :), Foody and Hiking Lover

 profile:
   align: left